Causal Inference for Multiple Treatments using Fractional Factorial Designs: Introduction

 \section{Introduction}

 What is the effect of exposing you to pesticide A, compared to no exposure, on your health?
 What about exposing you to pesticide B?
 Or exposing you to both pesticides at the same time?
-To answer these questions, we need to be able to assess the impact, including interactions, of multiple treatments.
-A factorial experiment involves random assignment of all possible treatment combinations to units and can be used to help understand these different effects.
+To answer these questions, we need to estimate the effects, including interactions, of multiple treatments.
+A randomized factorial experiment uses a random assignment of all possible treatment combinations to units to estimate these different effects.
 There is much interest in assessing the effects of multiple treatments, as reflected by the recent growth in the literature regarding the use of factorial designs in causal inference \citep[e.g.,][]{branson2016improving, Dasgupta2015, dong2015using, egami2017causal, espinosa2016bayesian, lu2016covariate, lu2016randomization, lu2017randomization, mukerjee2017using, Zhao2016}.
-However, the literature primarily focuses on randomized experiments and in some cases (likely including the motivating example), a randomized experiment is infeasible and instead we must rely on observational studies.
-In this paper, we develop a Neymanian framework to draw causal inferences in observational studies with multiple treatments.

-Standard analysis methods for this setting tend to be model-based.
-In particular, regression models with interaction terms are commonly used in observational studies to estimate the effects of multiple treatments \citep{Bobb15, Oulhote17, Patel10, Valeri17}.
-For instance, \citet{Bobb15} considers a Bayesian kernel machine regression for estimating the health effects of multi-pollutant mixtures.
-However, the use of regression without a careful design phase, in which one tries to uncover or approximate some underlying experiment, can lead to incorrect conclusions \citep[e.g., see][]{rubin2008objective}.

-We thus view the problem of estimating causal effects with multiple treatments through an experimental design perspective.
-With a single binary treatment (or equivalently a single factor with two levels), conceptualizing observational studies as plausible treatment-control hypothetical randomized experiments has long been a common strategy \citep[][]{rosenbaum2002observational, rubin2008objective, stuart2010matching, Bind17}.
-Approximation of an experiment is achieved via a conceptualization stage and a design stage.
-In the design stage, treatment groups are balanced with respect to covariates, in an attempt to replicate balance achieved in a randomized experiment \citep[][]{rubin2008objective, Imbens15, Bind17}.
-Covariate balance is important not only for the unconfoundedness \citep[][Chapter 3]{rosenbaum2002observational}, but also to increase plausibility of assumptions that allow the analysis stage to be implemented with limited model extrapolation \citep[][Chapter 12]{Imbens15}.

-For observational data with multiple contemporaneously applied treatments, a factorial design is a natural choice of experimental design.
-There are some extensions of matching techniques for a single binary treatment to multiple treatments in the literature.
-For instance, \citet{Lopez17} discuss matching for obtaining causal estimates in observational studies with multiple treatments, although they focus on a single factor with multiple levels, rather than multiple treatments that may be applied contemporaneously. \citet{nilsson2013causal} considers matching using the generalized propensity score (GPS) \citep{hirano2004propensity} in a $2^2$ factorial setting.
-However, further exploration of matching and other methods, such as weighting, that attempt to approximate an experiment in observational studies with factorial structure is still needed.
-We discuss obtaining covariate balance further in Section~\ref{sec:cov_bal}.